-To ensure that all persons or groups rights to engage in expressive activities are protected, students, faculty and staff may not materially disrupt previously scheduled or reserved activities occurring on campus at the same time.
-Likewise, a person or group may not infringe on the rights of others’ expressive activities as defined in this regulation.
-If the University President, or designee, determines a person or group is materially disrupting previously scheduled events or infringing upon others’ rights to free expression, the President, or designee, may take appropriate action including, but not limited to, informing the person or group if they desire to continue the expressive activity they must relocate to another portion of campus or terminating the event.
+To ensure that all persons or groups rights to engage in Expressive Activities are protected, students, faculty and staff may not materially and substantially disrupt previously scheduled or reserved activities occurring on campus at the same time.
+Likewise, a person or group may not infringe on the rights of others’ Expressive Activities.
+If the University President, or designee, determines a person or group is materially and substantially disrupting previously scheduled events or infringing upon others’ rights to free expression, the President, or designee, may take appropriate action including, but not limited to, informing the person or group if they desire to continue the Expressive Activity they must relocate to another portion of campus or terminating the event.

+The University President, or designee, reserves the right to set reasonable boundaries immediately surrounding areas where previously scheduled events are taking place.
+Such boundaries shall be clearly and conspicuously marked with approved signage, event management barricades, or other event management barriers or markings.

+Outdoor areas of campus are for the use, enjoyment, and benefit of the entire University community.
+No person or group has the right to exclusive use of outdoor areas of campus unless a person or group has previously reserved an outdoor area of campus.

+Time Limitations on Expressive Activity

+Assemblies, protests, demonstrations, marches, picketing, speeches, and similar expressive activity, regardless of group size, is limited to the hours from 8:00 AM to 8:00 PM, unless prior approval is granted from the University.

-E. Obligation to Comply with Directives of University Officials Regarding Disruptive Activities
+G. Obligation to Comply with Directives of University Officials Regarding Disruptive Activities